🏆 Top 1% Breed Reference — Updated 2026

 Health Considerations by Poodle Size

 Every poodle size carries specific health predispositions.
-Understanding these before you choose a size helps you plan proactive veterinary care — and budget for it appropriately.
+Knowing these before you choose a size lets you plan proactive veterinary care — and budget for it — instead of getting blindsided later.

 ConditionToyMiniatureStandard